MicroEJ/docs/Tutorials/tutorialSNINonBlockingCall.rst

 Here is a summary of what will be done:

-- From the C implementation of the of the Java native method:
+- In the C implementation of the of the Java native method:

   - Suspend the Java thread that called the Java native method (the other threads will still run).
+  - Remove all the operations related to the data processing.
   - Create a new RTOS task and perform the processing in it.

 - Resume the Java thread when the "processing" task is done and kill the task.